OpenResearchInstitute/documents/Remote_Labs/Adding-Our-Blocks-to-the-Analog-Devices-HDL-Reference-Design.md

 We aren't "porting" a reference design to a new fpga dev board, but we are modifying the radio card dev board file - in our case, the adrv9009_bd.tcl

-## Integrating Custom IP into the PLUTO SDR HDL Reference Design
+## Integrating Custom IP into the PLUTO SDR HDL Reference Design using Library Block Method
 ### Steps Required to add the Opulent Voice Transmitter and Receiver Blocks
 #### Setting up the HDL Reference Design for Editing